JimmyDansbo/VTUIlib/README.md

 Example: `VTUI_GOTOXY` is the macro name and `vtui_gotoxy` is the function name.

+For examples look at acme-exXX.asm or ca65-exXX.asm file(s)

 ## Initialization

 As the generic VTUI library is built without knowledge of where in memory it will be loaded, it is